muhammadshaban89/RHCE-Servers/ActiveDirectory/README.md

 - **Group Policy** for security baselines and configuration.
 - **Integration** with many enterprise apps, file servers, print servers, etc.

 ---

-## .
-Advantages and drawbacks of Active Directory

----